 Prime Minister Shinzo Abe has been busy for months in an effort to move the country to cashless payments and eliminate cash as much as possible.
 Japan is currently the most technologically advanced country that makes the most use of cash.

-The effort is indeed producing some success, but not in the hoped-for size.
-A growing number of seniors and retirees are stoically resisting change and lowering the country's average keeps Japan at stake in the use of electronic money.
+The effort is indeed producing some success, but not on the scale hoped for.
+A growing number of elderly people and pensioners are stoically resisting change and, by lowering the country's average, is keeping Japan at a standstill in the use of electronic money.

 The data show a pitiless situation: in South Korea, electronic transactions are now 96% of the total, and in China, although reluctant, they already reach 66%.